istio/istio.io/content/docs/tasks/security/plugin-ca-cert/index.md

 * Set up Istio by following the instructions in the [quick start](/docs/setup/kubernetes/install/kubernetes/) with global mutual TLS enabled:

-  Follow the [installation instructions](/docs/setup/kubernetes/install/kubernetes/#installation-steps) install Istio with the **strict mTLS mode** enabled.
+  Follow the [installation instructions](/docs/setup/kubernetes/install/kubernetes/#installation-steps) install Istio with the **strict mutual TLS mode** enabled.

   _**OR**_

   Using [Helm](/docs/setup/kubernetes/install/helm/) with mutual TLS enabled.

 {{< tip >}}
-Starting with Istio 0.7, you can use [authentication policy](/docs/concepts/security/#authentication-policies) to configure mutual TLS for all/selected services in a namespace (repeated for all namespaces to get global setting).
+You can use [authentication policy](/docs/concepts/security/#authentication-policies) to configure mutual TLS for all/selected services in a namespace (repeated for all namespaces to get global setting).
 See [authentication policy task](/docs/tasks/security/authn-policy/)
 {{< /tip >}}

 ## Plugging in the existing certificate and key